mernjs/create-mern-app/packages/create-mernjs-app/README.md

 </h5>

 <h4>Create MERN App</h4>
-The MERN App provides a versatile set of boilerplates that streamline the development process for various applications.
-Whether you're building a web app, mobile app, desktop app, Chrome extension, or an NPM package in JavaScript, our comprehensive templates will help you get started quickly and efficiently.
+Create MERN App provides a simple file and folder structure that you can easily customize to fit your project requirements.

 <h4>Node Version </h4>